Big Relief for Bolivia as President Evo Morales Visits Spain

 TRF has more photos of the visit (and of Evo Morales’ suits) here.Filed under Spanish Royals

-Tagged Bilateral Relations, Bolivia, Juan Carlos I, President Morales, Prime Minister Zapatero, State Visit.
+Tagged Bilateral Relations, Bolivia, Juan Carlos I of Spain, President Morales of Bolivia, Prime Minister Zapatero of Spain, State Visit.